learnwell/google-forms-checkboxes/README.md

 1. Added markdown renderer for answers in *Answer Key* mode.
 Updated layout to accommodate markdown rendering for multi-line answers.

 # Roadmap
+1. Consume data via an injected service that implements an interface dictate by the component so that developers can tieup with their preffered backend.
+1. Componentize this so that it can be simply dropped into angular projects and reused.
 1. Updated drag-drop such that something that was being edited but was dagged-&-dropped, continues to be in the edited state.
 1. In *Edit Question* mode, don't show real checkboxes only empty checkbox on the left of the textfield
 1. If a question is clicked (this could be anywhere within the markdown renderer's area) switch to *EDIT QUESTION* mode and show a textarea for editing the question's text.